 Salary Sacrifice for cars is one of the most affordable ways for your employees to drive a new car.
-They can benefit from access to a wide range of new company cars, including hybrid and electric vehicles at discounted rates.
-Through a Salary Sacrifice Car Scheme, they can potentially afford a brand-new car which might be too expensive otherwise.
+They can benefit from access to a wide range of new company cars, including hybrid and electric vehicles, at discounted rates.
+Through a Salary Sacrifice Car Scheme, they can potentially afford a brand-new car, which might be too expensive otherwise.

 What is salary sacrifice?

 A Salary Sacrifice scheme is an Optional Remuneration Arrangement which is a benefit scheme that enables employees to get a new car for an inclusive monthly payment that is deducted from their salary before tax.
-There are no credit checks required for the driver and no large up-front payment on the vehicle.
+There are no credit checks required for the driver and no large up-front payments on the vehicle.

 This monthly payment includes: